parttimehacker/newpi/README.md

 ## On the Mac

 - Flash the latest Raspberry Pi image to an SD card and then update the mounted boot drive

+Download the Raspberry Pi Image Installer at https://www.raspberrypi.org/downloads/

+or use Etcher

 ```
 sudo /Applications/balenaEtcher.app/Contents/MacOS/balenaEtcher
 ```